 By removing the restrictions that are placed on your device by the manufacturer (much like rooting an Android phone ), you gain access to third-party apps, additional functionality from some of the apps you already have, and a number of system tweaks.
-This can make your phone or tablet more useful, but it can also create some security and potential legal problems .
+This can make your phone or tablet more useful.
+But it can also create some security and potential legal problems .

-Third-Party Apps Can Be Dangerous
+Third-Party Apps Might Be Deceiving

 Everyone Knows the Default Root Password

 One of the worst-kept secrets about iOS is its root password: “alpine.”
 And Apple shows no intention of changing it anytime soon.
 Having the root password gives a user access to the core functions of the device, and this can be disastrous.
 Fortunately, this password can be changed, but it’s an easy thing to forget to do.